bbc/react-transcript-editor/README.md

     transcriptData=// Transcript json
-    mediaUrl=// string url to media file - audio or video isEditable={true}// se to true if you want to be able to edit the text sttJsonType={ 'bbcKaldi' }// the type of STT Json transcript supported. fileName={ this.state.fileName }// optional*
+    mediaUrl=// string url to media file - audio or video isEditable={true}// se to true if you want to be able to edit the text sttJsonType={ 'bbckaldi' }// the type of STT Json transcript supported. fileName={ this.state.fileName }// optional*
 />
 ```